Russian ESPO oil prices at 21-mth high, boosted by strong China demand - Up News Info

 Article content

-SINGAPORE — A rebound in China’s crude demand has pushed up prices of a Russian grade popular with Chinese independent refiners to the highest in 21 months, several trade sources said on Thursday.
+SINGAPORE — China’s rebounding crude demand has pushed up prices of a Russian grade popular with Chinese independent refiners to the highest in 21 months, several trade sources said.

-Russia’s Surgutneftegaz sold three cargoes of ESPO crude loading in November at premiums of $4.10-$4.20 a barrel to Dubai quotes
+Russia’s Surgutneftegaz sold three cargoes of ESPO crude loading in November at premiums between $4.40 and $4.70 a barrel to Dubai quotes late on Thursday, they said.
+A Chinese refiner purchased two parcels while a Japanese company bought one, the sources added.

-This is a sharp rebound from last month, when premiums for October-loading cargoes hit their lowest in four months at between $1.80 and $2.20 a barrel.
+An earlier tender awarded late on Wednesday saw Surgutneftegaz selling three cargoes at premiums from $4.00 to above $4.20 a barrel the sources said.
+European trader Mercuria may have won the tender, they added.

 Article content